BSc (Hons) Sport Rehabilitation

 University of Bolton

-We use a combination of face-to-face teaching and directed and independent study.
-Knowledge, skills and understanding are developed through a wide range of teaching methods, including lectures, seminars, tutorials, practical coaching sessions, and workshops.
-You’ll also have access to a virtual learning environment with online learning resources.
+We use a blended learning approach, combining face-to-face sessions with online and practical work as appropriate.
+Knowledge, skills and understanding are developed through a wide range of teaching methods, including lectures, seminars, simulations, workshops, tutorials, and practical skill-learning sessions.
+You'll also have access to a virtual learning environment with online learning resources.

 Presentations and masterclasses by guest speakers are used throughout the programme to enhance employability and link theory with practice.
 Similarly, work experience forms a large part of the programme and will help you to develop your skills in a practical environment.

-In terms of assessment, you can expect time-constrained written exams, practical assessments, and coursework, such as essays, reports, presentations, portfolios.
+In terms of assessment, you can expect written coursework, oral presentations, time-constrained activities, practicals and clinical vivas.
 These contribute to your final marks and allow you to demonstrate that you have met the learning outcomes for the course.

-We also use other forms of assessment to help you learn, provide you with feedback and inform your development, though these do not count towards your final marks.
+We also use other forms of assessment to help you learn, provide you with feedback and inform your development, though these don't count towards your final marks.
 For instance, you might be asked to complete quizzes or undertake practical exercises.
-You will also receive feedback on assessment drafts.
-These will help to identify any areas which would benefit from extra attention on your part or where you need extra support from your tutor.
+You'll also receive feedback on assessment drafts.
+These will help identify any areas that would benefit from extra attention or where you need additional support from your tutor.

 Modules